-A survey of the existing background and ambient noise levels was undertaken at two locations neighbouring the Proposed Development, with the result being intended to inform the baseline/background and ambient noise levels at other locations.
+A survey of the existing background and ambient sound levels was undertaken at two locations neighbouring the Proposed Development, with the result being intended to inform the baseline/background and ambient sound levels at other locations.

 The measurements were made at Little Leacroft and Fulford Hall farms, with the measurements from the former being intended to represent other dwellings located to the north of this residence and the latter being representative of dwellings located to the south of Little Leacroft Farm.
-In both instances this approach is considered to represent a conservative basis of assessment as all other properties are in closer proximity to the A50, which is generally the dominant source of existing background and ambient/residual noise in the area.
+In both instances this approach is considered to represent a conservative basis of assessment as all other properties are in closer proximity to the A50, which is generally the dominant source of existing background and ambient/residual sound in the area.

-Sound level meters (SLMs) were installed at the properties between the 12th and 19th October 2023 with the equipment setup to collect average ambient (dB LAeq) and background (dB LA90) noise levels in 15-minute intervals, including various other statistical parameters, throughout the week-long survey period.
+Sound level meters (SLMs) were installed at the properties between the 12^{th} and 19^{th} October 2023 with the equipment setup to collect average ambient (dB L{Aeq}) and background (dB L{A90}) levels in 15-minute intervals, including various other statistical parameters, throughout the week-long survey period.
 The equipment was housed with appropriate outdoor protections and uprated microphone wind shields.
 The microphones were placed at a height approximately 1.3 m above the ground.

-The sound level meter (SLM) at Little Leacroft Farm was placed on the side of the house facing the Proposed Development, approximately 3.5 meters from the nearest building façade and where noise associated with plant located on the farm buildings on the other side of the residence were not audible.
+The sound level meter (SLM) at Little Leacroft Farm was placed on the side of the house facing the Proposed Development, approximately 3.5 meters from the nearest building façade and where sound associated with plant located on the farm buildings on the other side of the residence were not audible.